rschleitzer/openjade-js/README.md

 OpenJade-JS is a mechanical translation of two critical SGML/DSSSL tools to TypeScript:

 - **OpenSP**: An SGML parser implementing ISO 8879:1986 (Standard Generalized Markup Language)
-- **OpenJade**: A DSSSL (Document Style Semantics and Specification Language) engine for document transformation
+- **OpenJade**: An implementation of the DSSSL (Document Style Semantics and Specification Language) style language

-This project maintains 100% compatibility with the original C++ implementations while enabling these tools to run in JavaScript/TypeScript environments.
+This project aims to achieve 100% compatibility with the original C++ implementations while enabling these tools to run in JavaScript/TypeScript environments.

 ## Why?